kybernetikos/gulp-es6-template/readme.md

 es6-gulp
 ========

-An experiment to see if I can use es6. hghh
+An experiment to see if I can use es6.

 Requirements
 ------------